oldcoder01/api-gateway-proxy-mini/README.md

 ## API Endpoints

-Current HTTP endpoints (Express / Docker mode):
+Current HTTP endpoints (Express / Docker mode and Lambda / API Gateway mode):

 - `GET /status`
-  - Returns basic health/status info about the service.
+  - Returns basic health/status info about the service and DB connectivity.

 - `GET /items`
   - Returns all items from the `items` table in Postgres.